Search for:

 Category

-A. LEGISLATION AND RULES A.1 Legislation Chile continues to have a dual legal framework in the field.
-Domestic arbitration is ruled by the Organic Code of Courts and the Code of Civil Procedure, whereas international arbitration is governed by Act No. 19,971 on International Commercial Arbitration (“ICA Act”), which came into force in September 2004 and it is mostly a replica of the UNCITRAL Model Law.
+A. LEGISLATION AND RULES A.1 Legislation Chile has a dual legal framework in the field of arbitration.
+Domestic arbitration is ruled by the Organic Code of Courts and the Code of Civil Procedure (CCP), whereas international arbitration is governed by Act No. 19,971 on International Commercial Arbitration (“ICA Act”), which came into force in September 2004 and is mostly a replica of the UNCITRAL Model Law.
 Chile is also a signatory to the New York…